Burger-Byte/robin-ai-observability/README.md

 collector logs out the received metrics.
 - The python applications are ran using uvicorn with the --reload flag, so any changes you make to the the python code will be reloaded and available instantly.
-- This project requires docker to run the stack and python3 on your path to run the tests.
+- This project requires docker to run the stack and tests

 ## Architecture